cioran0/zoltun/README.md

 # zoltun
-The Open Source AI chat client with interchangeable themes
+The Open Source AI chat client with interchangeable themes that runs locally

 See theme directory theme_instructions.md for theme instructions.